 What's new in the latest version

-- The developers haven't published the changelog of the latest version of the app.
+- The developers haven't published the changelog for the latest version of the app.